phetsims/phet-info/checklists/core-description-review-checklist.md

 - [ ] Starts with verb when appropriate, consistent with role
 - [ ] Always true for any state
 - [ ] Consider benefits of a single instance (or combined wording) of help text for similar interactions (e.g., Beaker Solution Controls in Molarity: "Solute amount and solution volume allow changes to chosen solution.")
-- [ ] Sentence case with punctuation
+- [ ] Generally, sentence case with punctuation.
+Exceptions: An accessible name can appear with title casing when it used as a parameter in a dynamic help text description.
+Section headings referred to in help text can also appear like a proper name with title casing. (e.g., "Reset Balloon to start position and an unchanged state.")

 ### Custom Objects

 - [ ] Confirm custom objects have a designed accessible role description (to override default: `web-application`)
 - [ ] Role and name and/or help text are consistent (e.g., when role is movable, use ‘move’ not ‘drag’)
-- [ ] Multi-step interactions: Descriptions accurate at each step (SEE [DESIGN GUIDE](https://docs.google.com/document/d/1kCivjmuXiMzrFkYUigZFgDkssoEWGW_-OaXDk9myV00/edit?tab=t.0#heading=h.rj5etgrq1nf7) FOR DETAILS)
+- [ ] Help Text for custom objects can get complicated, especially for multi-step interaction.
+Guidance needs to be accurate at each step, and to keep the the help text simple it can be helpful to refer to the Keyboard Shorcuts dialog. (e.g., "Look for grab button to play.
+Once grabbed, use keyboard shortcuts to move balloon.
+Space to release.")
+(SEE [DESIGN GUIDE](https://docs.google.com/document/d/1kCivjmuXiMzrFkYUigZFgDkssoEWGW_-OaXDk9myV00/edit?tab=t.0#heading=h.rj5etgrq1nf7) FOR DETAILS)

 ### Visual Content Descriptions